acro5piano/kysely-migration-cli/README.md

 If you place `.env` file which contains `DATABASE_URL=postgres://...`, the CLI automatically loads it before execution.

-To compile typescript, `kysely-migration-cli` should register Node's hook api.
-Currently it supports the following transpiers:
+To compile typescript, `kysely-migration-cli` should register the Node's hook api.
+Currently it supports the following transpilers:

 - `esbuild-register`
 - `ts-node/register/transpile-only`